c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 #### Introduction

 This article will introduce Java developers to the gRPC framework.
 The first part will explain what it is, how it came about, and what problems it solves.
-The second part will demonstrate an example application using the gRPC framework in both client and server applications written in Java.
+The second part will demonstrate an example application using the gRPC framework in both client and server written in plain Java.

 #### What is gRPC